-- Go to System Manager.
+- 1 Do one of the following: - Go to System Manager.
 In the layout area, click the workflow. - Go to Job Explorer.
 In the job list, click the job. - 2 On the Color tab, open the the Color Management pane. - 3 On the pane bar, select the check box to activate the settings. - 4 Under "Source profiles", select a profile for CMYK jobs, a profile for RGB jobs, and a profile for grayscale jobs.